sparkfabrik/company-playbook/content/working-at-sparkfabrik/impact-scoring.md

 Each outcome or skill gets one of the following rates:

-* **A+++**: Over the top amazingness.
+* **A++**: Over the top amazingness.
 You do, teach and lead.
 When people think of this skill, they think of you.
 Even in Sparkfabrik, where people are expected to excel, such a score will be rare.
 You can aim here but are not expected to, probably this reflects an aspect of your personality or a natural talent.
 * **A+**: You do more than your mates expect, even considering we have demandingly high standards.
 * **A**: You totally do what's expected, matching our high standards.
 Undeniably positive impact.
 * **B**: Good performance but with improvement headroom.
 When you have to set your quarterly or yearly professional goal, here is where to put your energy first.